Thorstensen/forte-k8s-workshop/README.md

-# Match Scheduler
+# Stats Aggregator

-This service is responsible for scheduling soccer matches, managing fixtures, and handling rescheduling or cancellations.
+This service collects and aggregates match statistics, player performance data, and other relevant metrics for analytics.